Dual Diagnosis Treatment Arlington, VA

 Services included:

-• People with co-occurring pain and substance use, co-occurring addiction and mental health treatment and people with trauma
+• Co-occurring substance abuse and pain treatment, dual diagnosis treatment and people with trauma

 Department Of Community And Human Services Cas/sud Treatment Services - 5.9 miles from Arlington, VA

-Department Of Community And Human Services Cas/sud Treatment Services is a dual-diagnosis treatment center in Alexandria, Virginia that provides treatment for substance abuse and mental health disorders that include bipolar disorder as well as binge eating.
+Department Of Community And Human Services Cas/sud Treatment Services is a dual-diagnosis treatment center in Alexandria, VA that provides treatment for substance abuse and mental health disorders that include PTSD as well as thought disorders.

 Address: 2355 Mill Road, Alexandria, VA 22314 in Alexandria City County